Frequently asked questions

 Sencha N°1

-• The word cultivar actually comes from horticulture and is a variation of a plant species created by breeding or by chance.
-The individual specimens of this plant variation are more or less identical.
+The word cultivar actually comes from horticulture and is a variant of a plant species created by breeding or chance.
+The individual specimens of this plant variant are more or less identical.

-For tea, this means that the individual plants of a cultivar look the same, react in the same way to environmental conditions and, at best, also smell and taste the same.
-Tea cultivars are often compared to, for example, fruit varieties.
+For tea, this means that the individual plants of a cultivar look the same, react the same to environmental conditions and, at best, also smell and taste the same.
+Tea cultivars are often compared to fruit varieties.
 The most common "variety" in Japan is Yabukita.
-About 80% of all tea plants belong to this cultivar or tea variety.
-Due to its particular hardiness and excellent smell and taste this cultivar has become widely accepted.
-Other well-known cultivars are e.g. Saemidori, Asatsuyu or Okumidori.
+Around 80% of all tea plants belong to this cultivar or tea variety.
+This variety has established itself due to its particular resilience and its excellent smell and taste.
+Other well-known cultivars include Saemidori, Asatsuyu and Okumidori.

 For us as tea drinkers, different cultivars theoretically also mean different flavors.
-However, the most important influencing factors remain cultivation, harvesting and further processing.
-In addition, cross-breeding with other cultivars often occurs naturally, and thus a hundred percent cultivar purity can usually not be guaranteed.
+However, the most important influencing factors remain cultivation, harvesting and processing.
+In addition, cross-breeding with other cultivars often occurs naturally and therefore one hundred percent cultivar purity cannot usually be guaranteed.
 If you are interested in the cultivar, you can read about it on the respective product page under "Cultivation".